 Reader SDK syncs transaction details with Square servers.
 Transactions that include a card tender sync instantaneously.
 All other transactions sync asynchronously.

-At some future time, Reader SDK is deauthorized (e.g., when the user logs out of the application).
-To ensure no data is lost, Reader SDK cannot be deauthorized if there are pending transactions waiting to be synced.
+At some future time, Reader SDK is deauthorized (such as, when the user signs out of the application).
+To ensure that no data is lost, Reader SDK cannot be deauthorized if there are pending transactions waiting to be synced.

-Reader SDK collects payment through the checkout workflow.
-The checkout workflow is a sequence of screens used to verify the tender amount, select and split tenders, collect tip, request signatures, and return change.
+Reader SDK collects payments through the checkout workflow.
+The checkout workflow is a sequence of screens used to verify the tender amount, select and split tenders, collect tips, request signatures, and return change.
 Checkout parameters determine which screens comprise the checkout flow and which options are available in addition to setting the total payment amount.